islamhakim97/JenkinsOrangeHRM/README.md

   - Assert Login With InValid Data [Load Data From Excel Sheet].
   - Assert That User Can Login With valid Data .
   - Assert Forgot Password Functionality Works as Expected .
-   -Parameterize the maven project with multiple browser options (chrome,Firefox,Safari,Headless Browser) at jenkins server.
+  - Parameterize the maven project with multiple browser options (chrome,Firefox,Safari,Headless Browser) at jenkins server.

  ## Parameterize the maven project with multiple browser options (chrome,Firefox,Safari,Headless Browser) at jenkins server